Best Arm Identification in Stochastic Bandits: Beyond $\beta-$optimality: Introduction

 In the non-Bayesian setting, \cite{pmlr-v49-garivier16a} has proposed the track-and-stop (TaS) algorithm for BAI, with optimal performance in the asymptote of diminishing probability of error.
 More investigations on TaS-based algorithms include~\cite{pmlr-v117-agrawal20a} and~\cite{jedra2020optimal}.
 The TaS sampling strategies, in general, hinge on tracking the optimal allocation of sampling resources over time.
 Maintaining such allocation in a bandit setting with $K$ arms necessitates solving $K$ equations at each time using the bisection method.
 Hence, these approaches are generally computationally expensive.
 It was shown in~\cite{jedra2020optimal} that the tracking procedure could only be performed intermittently at exponentially spaced intervals.
 This reduces the computational complexity for TaS.
-Nevertheless, the approach of~\cite{jedra2020optimal} only applies to linear bandits with Gaussian noise.
-To address this computational challenge, the top-two approach has also been used to design algorithms for the non-Bayesian setting.
-Representative top-two non-Bayesian algorithms include top-two sequential probability ratio test (TT-SPRT)~\cite{mukherjee_SPRT_conf,mukherjee2022,jourdan2022}, top-two expected improvement (TTEI)~\cite{TTEI}, and the empirical best leader with an improved transportation cost (EB-TCI)~\cite{jourdan2022}.
-While efficient, these algorithms achieve optimality performance only up to a tunable parameter.
-Specifically, these algorithms, at their core, identify an optimal allocation of the sampling resources among the arms.
-The nature of the optimality guarantees offered by the top-two algorithms in the non-Bayesian setting is as follows: if a $\beta$ fraction of the sampling resources are reserved for the top arm, then these algorithms can determine how to optimality allocate the remaining $(1-\beta)$ fraction among the rest of the arms.
-Hence, these algorithms are said to be only $\beta-$optimal, where $\beta\in(0,1)$ is treated as a tunable parameter.
-In some settings, the choice of $\beta$ can critically affect the performance.
+Nevertheless, the approach of~\cite{jedra2020optimal} applies to only linear bandits with Gaussian noise.
+For stochastic bandits, an asymptotically optimal and computationally efficient alternative was proposed in~\cite{menard2019}, which is based on the lazy sub-gradient ascent algorithm for arm selection.
+The results of this study on BAI are limited to only Gaussian settings.